Skip to content

 No location-level P&L, no DSO consolidation.

-The problem: Growing dental practices and DSOs need three things generic bookkeeping doesn’t provide: location-level P&L for each office, consolidated reporting with intercompany elimination, and provider-level reporting across locations.
-Without it, expansion decisions, location-closure decisions, and compensation decisions are made on incomplete information.
+Growing practices and DSOs need three things generic bookkeeping doesn’t provide: location-level P&L for each office, consolidated reporting with intercompany elimination, and provider-level reporting across locations.
+Without it, expansion, location-closure, and compensation decisions are made on incomplete information.
+The fix is a chart of accounts with Class or Location tracking for every office, the management-entity vs operating-entity structure kept clean (common in DSOs for state corporate-practice-of-dentistry compliance), and both reports produced monthly.
+Most multi-location practices discover one or two locations subsidize the others on the first honest location-level report.

 Dental practices at every size.